-Revision No: 3
+Revision No: 2

-Date Revised: 12/12/17
+Date Revised: 13/10/16

-Date Next Revision Due: 12/12/18
+Date Next Revision Due: 13/10/17

-- Safeguarding and promoting the welfare of children and adult at risks. - Attending training to help them understand their responsibilities.
-Failure to comply with these responsibilities will be seen as a serious matter which may lead to disciplinary action. - Familiarising themselves with the Safeguarding Policy and associated procedures and following these to ensure they alert the Designated Safeguarding Officers if they have concerns about a child or adult at risks.
+- Safeguarding and promoting the welfare of children and vulnerable adults. - Attending training to help them understand their responsibilities.
+Failure to comply with these responsibilities will be seen as a serious matter which may lead to disciplinary action. - Familiarising themselves with the Safeguarding Policy and associated procedures and following these to ensure they alert the Designated Safeguarding Officers if they have concerns about a child or vulnerable adults.